Liquid Funds vs Fixed Deposits: A Comparative Guide

 In this blog, we will understand the difference between liquid funds vs FD and more about them.

-What is the Difference between Liquid funds vs FD (Fixed deposits)?
+What is the Difference between Liquid funds vs FD or Fixed deposits?

 What are Liquid Funds?